Posted: Oct 31, 2012 5:49 AM

-FORT WORTH, Texas (AP) The pilots' union said Tuesday it could reach a deal with American Airlines on a new contract that would include an ownership stake in the company.
+FORT WORTH, Texas (AP) A pilots' union says it could reach a deal with American Airlines on a new contract that would include an ownership stake in the company.

-The Allied Pilots Association said, however, that there is still no agreement on several key points.
+But the Allied Pilots Association said Tuesday that there's still no agreement on several key points.